-Any BYU ECEn 3XX or 4XX course, PHY 121, Math 113, 313, 314, 334 CS 3XX or 4XX, or equivalent from an accredited institution (where XX indicates any 2 digit number).
+- Any BYU ECEn 3XX or 4XX course, PHY 121, Math 113, 313, 314, 334 - Any BYU IT&C 3XX or 4XX course - CS 3XX or 4XX, or equivalent from an accredited institution (where XX indicates any 2-digit number).

-Non-ECEn applicants are encouraged to identify in their personal statement an intended general area of specialty for their coursework and thesis or dissertation research and a list of potential advisors in that area selected from our faculty.
-A research topic will be selected after enrollment under direction of your advisor.
+Applicants are encouraged to identify in their personal statement an intended general area of specialty for their coursework and thesis or dissertation research and a list of potential advisors in that area selected from our faculty.
+A research topic will be selected after enrollment under the direction of your advisor.
 The department needs sufficient information in the application to determine whether your study interests align with our faculty expertise.
 Applications lacking this detail may not be reviewed favorably.
 Prior contact has been made with one or more faculty to explore common research interests strengthens the application and helps when selecting an advisor.